wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-indexers-customization.md

         "parameters" : { "maxFailedItems" : 10, "maxFailedItemsPerBatch" : 5 }
     }

-Even if you choose to tolerate some failures, information about which documents failed is returned by the [Get Indexer Status API](https://msdn.microsoft.com/library/azure/dn946884.aspx).
+Even if you choose to tolerate some failures, information about which documents failed is returned by the [Get Indexer Status API](https://msdn.microsoft.com/zh-cn/library/azure/dn946884.aspx).

-That’s it for now.
+That's it for now.
 If you have any thoughts or suggestions for future content ideas, tweet us using #AzureSearch hashtag, or submit your ideas on our [UserVoice page](http://feedback.azure.com/forums/263029-azure-search).